learn-co-curriculum/dsc-inheritance/README.md

 Take a look at the way the classes were created, and the corresponding outputs in the cells above.
 A couple things stand out:

-1. We never declared a `perform()` method for class `Bass_Guitarist`, but our `george` instance still has access to this method.
+1. The `perform()` method was never declared for class `Bass_Guitarist`, but the `george` instance still has access to this method.
 <br>
-1. We never set a value for the `instrument_type` attribute in class `Bass_Guitarist`, but our instance, `george`, has that attribute, and the attribute has the same value as it had in the `Guitarist` class.
-This is because we called the `super().__init__()` method first.
+1.The `instrument_type` attribute was never set for the `Bass_Guitarist` class, but the `george`  instance nonetheless has that attribute, and the attribute has the same value as it had in the `Guitarist` class.
+This is because it inherited it from the `Guitarist` calss through the `super().__init__()` method first.
 <br>
-1. We were able to change/overwrite the things that were different in `Bass_Guitarist` class, such as the behavior of the `practice` and `perform` methods, as well as the values for the `name` and `role` attributes.
+1. With inheritence, you can still change or overwrite specific attributes or methods.
+For example, in the `Bass_Guitarist` class, the `practice` and `perform` methods, as well as the values for the `name` and `role` attributes all differ from the inherited `Guitarist` class.

 ### Using `.super()`

-The `super()` method gives us access to the superclass of the object that calls `super()`.
-In this case, we accessed `super()` to call its constructor method, `__init__()` to initialize the object just as if we were creating a new `guitar` object.
-Then, we modified the attributes as needed.
-Although we did not do it in this example, it is worth noting that we can also add attributes and methods to a subclass that a superclass does not have.
-For instance, if we added the attribute `self.string_type = "bass"` inside the `Bass_Guitarist.__init__()` method, all bass guitarist objects would have that attribute, but guitarist objects would not.
-Conversely, any changes that we make to the superclass `guitarist` will always be reflected in the subclass `Bass_Guitarist`.
+The `super()` method gives you access to the superclass of the object that calls `super()`.
+In this case, you saw how `super()` was used in the  `__init__()` method to initialize the object just as if we were creating a new `guitar` object.
+Afterwards, you can modify attributes as needed.
+Although not shown in this example, it is worth noting that you can also add attributes and methods to a subclass that a superclass does not have.
+For instance, if you added the attribute `self.string_type = "bass"` inside the `Bass_Guitarist.__init__()` method, all bass guitarist objects would have that attribute, but guitarist objects would not.
+Conversely, any changes that you make to the superclass `guitarist` will always be reflected in the subclass `Bass_Guitarist`.

 ### Changing Values and Methods

-Note that in both of these classes, we have methods named `practice` with have the same name, but different behaviors.
-This is an example of **_Polymorphism_**, meaning that we can have methods that have the same name, but contain different code inside their bodies.
+Note that in both of these classes, you have methods named `practice` with have the same name, but different behaviors.
+This is an example of **_Polymorphism_**, meaning that you can have methods that have the same name, but contain different code inside their bodies.
 This is not a naming collision because these functions exist attached to different classes.

 Also take note of the way the `perform` method is written inside of `Bass_Guitarist`.
-If we want a method in a subclass to do everything that method does in a superclass and *then* do something else, we can accomplish this by simply calling the superclass's version of the method by accessing it with `super()` and then adding any remaining behavior afterwards in the body of the function.
+If you want a method in a subclass to do everything that method does in a superclass and *then* do something else, you can accomplish this by simply calling the superclass's version of the method by accessing it with `super()` and then adding any remaining behavior afterwards in the body of the function.

 ### Accessing Methods

-Note that by default, subclasses have access to all methods contained in a superclass.
+By default, subclasses have access to all methods contained in a superclass.
 Because they are a subclass, they can automatically do the same things as the corresponding superclass.
-Note that we do not need to declare the functions in the body of the subclass to have access to them--we did not mention the method `tune_instrument` at all, but `paul` still has access to the exact same `tune_instrument` method as `george`.
-We only declare methods that are mentioned in the superclass if we want to override their behavior in the subclass.
+You do not need to declare the functions in the body of the subclass to have access to them.
+For example, while there was no mention of the method `tune_instrument`, `paul` still has access to the exact same `tune_instrument` method as `george`.
+You only declare methods that are mentioned in the superclass if you want to override their behavior in the subclass.

 ## Abstract Superclasses

-When we make use of a subclass and a superclass, we are defining levels of **_Abstraction_**.
+When you make use of a subclass and a superclass, you are defining levels of **_Abstraction_**.
 In this case, the superclass `Guitarist` is one level of abstraction higher than the subclass `Bass_Guitarist`.
-Intuitively, this makes sense--bass guitarists are a kind of guitarist, but ~~thankfully~~ not all guitarists are bass guitarists.
+Intuitively, this makes sense--bass guitarists are a kind of guitarist, but not all guitarists are bass guitarists.

-However, it's worth noting that we can always go a level of abstraction higher by defining a class that is more vague, but still captures the common thread amongst the subclasses.
-We'll demonstrate this with the following example:
+It's also worth noting that you can always go a level of abstraction higher by defining a class that is more vague, but still captures the common thread amongst the subclasses.
+Here's an example to demonstrate.

 At first glance, it may seem that guitarists, singers, and drummers don't have enough in common with each other to make use of inheritance--a drummer is not a type of singer, etc.  However, one thing they all have in common is they are all a type of `Musician`.
 No matter what sort of musician you are, you: